 Iron Belt is a tiny town located in the state of Wisconsin.
 With a population of 158 people and just one neighborhood, Iron Belt is the 511th largest community in Wisconsin.

-Because occupations involving physical labor dominate the local economy, Iron Belt is generally considered to be a blue-collar town.
-47.30% of the Iron Belt workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Iron Belt is a town of production and manufacturing workers, service providers, and professionals.
-There are especially a lot of people living in Iron Belt who work in personal care services (10.81%), community and social services (9.46%), and office and administrative support (6.76%).
+When you are in Iron Belt, you'll notice that it is more blue-collar than most other communities in America.
+55.00% of Iron Belt’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Iron Belt is a town of production and manufacturing workers, professionals, and sales and office workers.
+There are especially a lot of people living in Iron Belt who work in community and social services (13.33%), office and administrative support (11.67%), and farm management occupations (6.67%).

 Another notable thing is that Iron Belt is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.